 Consider a Pride in Diversity membership

-A Pride in Diversity membership gives your agency access to support, resources, networking opportunities, training, consulting and advice about LGBTIQ+ inclusion
+A Pride in Diversity membership gives your organisation access to support, resources, networking opportunities, training, consulting and advice about LGBTIQ+ inclusion

 Complete the Australian Workplace Equality Index

-Because the index is used for benchmarking purposes, the submission process is rigorous.
-You need to complete 10 content sections.
+The AWEI has 10 content sections to complete.
 Consider splitting them up between a few of you.
 Read the evidence and scoring guideline to help target your efforts.

 When you complete the AWEI submission, ensure you: